Cancer Clinical Research Coordinator 2

 - Work with principal investigator to ensure Investigational New Drug applications are submitted to the FDA when applicable.
 Ensure Institutional Review Board renewals are completed.

 Experience working with oncology clinical research studies.
-Experience working in Blood and Marrow Transplant.
-Minimum of two (2) years of experience in a clinical research setting.
+Minimum of 1 years of experience in a clinical research setting

 EDUCATION & EXPERIENCE (REQUIRED):